Custard-Style Yogurt Recipe

 |Yogurt* (weight)||1 oz / 30 g||2 oz / 60 g||4 oz / 120 g||8 oz / 240 g|

 *Either store-bought plain yogurt with live cultures or homemade yogurt reserved from a previous batch.
 Learn more about how to maintain a yogurt culture.

-Equipment: Brød & Taylor Folding Proofer & Slow Cooker, thermometer, large spoon or whisk, glass mason jars or other heat-proof containers with a capacity of one quart / one liter or less.
+Equipment: Brød & Taylor Folding Proofer, or SAHARA Folding Dehydrator, thermometer, large spoon or whisk, glass mason jars or other heat-proof containers with a capacity of one quart / one liter or less.
 (To make yogurt in one large container instead of a group of mason jars, see our Greek yogurt recipe.)
 Everything that will touch the milk should be thoroughly clean and dry.